graalvm/workshops/native-image/reflection/index.md

 ```

 1. The `main` method in class `ReflectionExample` dynamically loads a class whose name has been provided as its first argument.
-2. The second argument to the `main` method is the name of the method to be called on the dynamically loaded class.
+2. The second argument to the `main` method is the name of the method to be invoked on the dynamically loaded class.
-3. The third argument to the `main` method is used as the argument to the method called in (2).
+3. The third argument to the `main` method is used as the argument to the method invoked in (2).

 Let's run it and see what it does.